 “Effective Date” means the date on which the Commercial Agreement is concluded between the Parties.

 "Fees" means the fees as specified in the Commercial Agreement.

 “Malicious Code” means viruses, worms, time bombs, trojan horses and other harmful or malicious code, files, scripts, agents, or programs.

 “Platform” refers to a specific URL, provided by Adverity, where the Application Services are operating.

-“Services” means the Application Services and Professional Services collectively.
+“Services” means the Application Services, Onboarding Support, Customer Support, Managed Services and Professional Services collectively.

-“Subscription” means the provision of the Application Services from Adverity to Customer via the Platform.
+“Subscription” means the provision of the Application Services and Managed Services, if applicable, from Adverity to Customer via the Platform.